Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 </div>

-Another detail about Arduino is that ``pinMode`` actually changes more than DDRx:
+Another detail about Arduino is that ``pinMode`` usually changes more than DDRx:

 ``pinMode``  | DDRx | PORTx
 ---          | ---  | ---
 INPUT        | 0    | 0
 INPUT_PULLUP | 0    | 1
 OUTPUT       | 1    | unchanged

+This behaviour may not be valid to certain boards, as different vendors may support Arduino functions in their hardware while supplying incompatible implementations of ``pinMode``.
+Even if the implementation is equal there is a chance only the OUTPUT pins are set, as Arduino starts all pins as INPUTs, something to keep in mind while porting projects.